delzac/cntkx/README.md

 ## News
+***2019-04-14.***
+#### Added `Label Smoothing Regularization`, `seqeuence.window` and `PyramidalBiRecurrence`
+Added `Label Smoothing Regularization` in `cross_entropy_with_softmax`.
+Added `sequence.window` that creates non-overlapping window along the sequence axis thereby reducing the sequence length and increasing the dimension by the same factor.

+Implemented a convenience layer for acoustic modelling known as `PyramidalBiRecurrence`.
+Used to create pyramidal bi-directional LSTM (BLSTM) found in "Listen, attend and spell" by Chan et al. (https://arxiv.org/abs/1508.01211)

 ***2019-04-08.***
 #### Added `cntkx.ops.sequence.join`
 Added a new `op` called `join` where two sequence tensors can be joined along with sequence axis forming a longer sequence.